Battersea Park: Current features in the park

 On the western side there are two cricket pitches, home to the King's Road Cricket & Social Club.
-The club, whose members wear distinctive orange caps, can be seen playing on Saturdays and Sundays.
+The club, whose members wear distinctive orange caps, can be seen playing at weekends.

 The park is the site of the London Peace Pagoda, erected in 1985.
-A Buddhist monk looks after the pagoda on a daily basis.
+A Buddhist monk, the Reverend Gyoro Nagase, looks after the pagoda on a daily basis, and lives in a converted storage room behind the pagoda.
 A replica of the bronze statue of a dog that was the focal point of the historic vivisection-related Brown Dog affair was erected here in 1985.
 It was moved in 1994 to the Woodland Walk, near the Old English Garden.

 In 2002–4 the park underwent a £11 million refurbishment funded in part by the Heritage Lottery Fund and was re-opened on 2 June 2004 by Prince Philip.

 In 2007, a Dog Walk of Fame was inaugurated in the park.